kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/04_Suspend.md

 ![](./assets/4-suspend/SuspendRequests.png)

-While the response is wait to be received, the thread is free to be occupied with other tasks.
+While the response is waiting to be received, the thread is free to be occupied with other tasks.
 That's why when users are loaded via the `COROUTINE` option, the UI stays responsive, despite all the requests taking place on the main UI thread.
 The log confirms that all the requests are sent on the main UI thread: